rogerhu/PushTutorial/iOS/README.md

   <center><img src="Images/ConfigurePushNotifications.png?raw=true" alt="Create Certificate"/></center>

 3. Follow the instructions in the next screen to create a Certificate Signing Request (CSR) using the Keychain Access utility on your Mac.
-This will be used to authenticate the creation of the Development SSL certificate.
+This will be used to authenticate the creation of the SSL certificate.

   <center><img src="Images/KeychainAccessCertAssist.png?raw=true" alt="Certificate Signing Request"/></center>